NCIOCPL/wcms-front-end/CancerGov/test/README.md

 5. Create a functionalTest.js module to support simple functional tests
 6. Create a runTests.js module that can invoke all other test modules
 7. Support ES2015?
+8. resolve 404 errors - logs as passed currently
+9. resolve no selector found errors
+10. set max time for tests
+11. jsdoc for test comments to track test purpose and coverage